 My staff have shown without question just how much great coverage with the title can help clients.
-We scored a top hit for Childs Farm based on a mother’s discovery that the company’s baby cream had cured her daughter’s eczema; the product immediately sold out across the country after the story appeared, and remained out of stock for weeks.
+We scored a top hit for an FMCG product on a mother’s discovery that the company’s cream had cured eczema; the product immediately sold out across the country after the story appeared, and remained out of stock for weeks.
 Meanwhile, when Julian Charles appeared in its pages more recently, Black Friday sales generated enough revenue to pay Smoking Gun’s agency fee for six months.

 [Tweet “@SmokingGunPR dives into the Daily Mail, the UK’s most divisive #newspaper and a priority for any #PR pro”]